latticetower/learning-to-smell-baseline/README.md

 1. Download files from competition and save them to `data` directory.
 2. File `pubchem_fingerprints.csv` is already precomputed - it is output from `python download_data_from_pubchem.py` run.
 3. You can run `baseline_solution.ipynb` with jupyter notebook.

+You can also read [my Medium post](https://medium.com/@latticetower/aicrowd-learning-to-smell-challenge-right-fingerprint-is-all-you-need-4d45e2afb869?source=friends_link&sk=74aa8b448f2d5d19e31ee32901151e37) about this solution both with some ideas what to do next.